 While the korma paste is important, marinating the chicken adds extra flavor and keeps it tender and juicy.
 The marinade is simple but works well.
 It makes the chicken softer and fills it with tasty spices and tangy yogurt.

-• In a big bowl, mix the chicken pieces with the korma paste, yogurt, and some lemon juice.
-Make sure the chicken is covered in the marinade.
+- In a large bowl, combine the chicken pieces with the korma paste, yogurt and a little lemon juice.
+Ensure the chicken is coated in the marinade.

-• Cover the bowl and let the chicken marinate for at least 30 minutes in the fridge, or longer if you can.
-This helps the flavors soak into the chicken, making a yummier and more tender curry.
+- Cover the bowl and refrigerate the marinating chicken at least 30 minutes, or longer if you have the time.
+This allows the flavors to penetrate the chicken, which makes for a yummier and more tender curry.

 This marinating method is like that of chicken tikka, where yogurt softens the chicken and keeps it moist when cooking.
 Remember, to make a tasty Chicken Korma, let the ingredients blend together well.